-Recent and upcoming ship arrivals / departures: see the bottom of our homepage – click here.
-Please note all shipping movements may not appear there if they are organised at short notice but will be posted on the our Facebook page and also appear in the Twitter feed shown on the right hand side of this website.
+Recent and upcoming ship arrivals / departures: timings are posted on the our Facebook page and therefore appear in the feed shown on the right hand side of this website.

 For realtime shipping information go to Marine Traffic or view live AIS map below: